frequency-chain/docs/pages/glossary.md

 ## On-Chain Message

 A Message that has its payload stored on the Frequency blockchain.
-See (Payload Location)(./Data/Schemas.md)
+See [Payload Location](./Data/Schemas.md).

 ## Off-Chain Message

 A Message that has its payload stored on IPFS.
-See (Payload Location)(./Data/Schemas.md)
+See [Payload Location](./Data/Schemas.md).

 ## Payload